no-types/RagGrid/README.md

 # the development version
 devtools::install_github('praveenn-vbi/RagGrid')

-# then try RagGrid::RagGrid(iris) as a hello world example
+# then try RagGrid::aggrid(iris) as a hello world example
 ```